Uday47/Applying-Machine-learning-to-financial-aid-policy/README.md

 We will build a simple logistic regression algorithm that can correctly classify two things.

 1. Is the applicant eligible for Financial aid.
-2. If yes, then how much should be the waiver.
+2. And how much should be the waiver.

 I've also uploaded the demo financial aid dataset.